Supreme Court reform in the United States: 1801 Midnight Judges Act

-In 1801, the John Adams administration supported the immensely political Midnight Judges Act, a piece of legislation to organize more conveniently the federal court system.
+In 1801, the John Adams administration supported the partisan Midnight Judges Act, a piece of legislation to organize more conveniently the federal court system.
 This marked one of the first heavily political interventions in the Court.
 The Act focused mostly on lower courts, but had an effect on the Supreme Court.
 While the Act eliminated circuit riding, Adams looked to curtail judicial power by reducing the size of the Court to five justices.
 The act laid the groundwork for Marbury v.
 Madison, which would establish the process of judicial review for the Court.
 These developments led to early debates on the power of the court and set the stage for subsequent ones.
 The Jefferson administration overturned the act before the changes could take place, but this act from the Adams administration showed a strong attempt at wielding political power through the judiciary in trying to prevent the incoming president, Thomas Jefferson from appointing new justices.

-1807-1863 — Judiciary Acts
+1807–1863 Judiciary Acts

 In the years between 1807 and 1863, the size of the United States grew immensely.
 In reaction to this expansion, Congress added a number of federal circuits.
 These circuits brought with them the creation of additional Supreme Court Justice positions.
-The acts included the Judiciary Act of 1807 (increase to seven justices), the Judiciary Act of 1837 (increased to nine justices and expanded jurisdiction over slaveholding states to ensure a pro-slavery judiciary), and the Judiciary Act of 1863 (increased to 10 justices during the Civil War largely as a reaction to Dred Scott v.
+The acts included the Judiciary Act of 1807 (increase to seven justices), the Judiciary Act of 1837 (increased to nine justices and expanded jurisdiction over slaveholding states to ensure a pro-slavery judiciary), and the Tenth Circuit Act of 1863 (increased to 10 justices during the Civil War largely as a reaction to Dred Scott v.
 Stanford).

 1866 Judicial Circuits Act

 In the first major policy after the Civil War, Congress passed the Judicial Circuits Act with the signature of President Andrew Johnson, which gradually reduced the number of justices from 10 to seven (in practice, the act only reduced the Court to eight justices) and decreased the number of federal circuits.
 This act was another highly political intervention into American politics as a Congress emboldened by a Civil War victory used its influence to reduce the political power of southern states through a reduction of circuit courts.
 This act, despite being signed by Johnson, took aim at his political influence through presidential appointment of justices.
-A radical-Republican-controlled Congress reduced the number of Supreme Court justices to limit the president’s power.
+A Radical Republican-controlled Congress reduced the number of Supreme Court justices to limit the president’s power.
 This represents a political intervention on behalf of Congress, not the president.